PaulKeydel/SudokuSolver/README.md

 **Usage:** python3 sudoku.py $<$ file with board $>$

-If no file is provided, a simple GUI will be displayed to enter the quiz.
+If no file is provided, a simple text-based user interface will be displayed to enter the quiz.

 7 logical strategies are implemented:
 * Hidden singles